indietyp/blockprotocol-jsonnet/README.md

 in `properties/abbreviation.jsonnet`. (_Note: technically the name can be anything, this just makes finding types easier_)

-In the following code snippets `org1` would be the name of you chose [in the previous section](#defining-the-library-entrypoint).
+In the following code snippets `org1` would be the name you chose [in the previous section](#defining-the-library-entrypoint).

 ### Defining Entity Types